clhodapp/nix-runner/README.md

 Unset the existing `$PATH`, resulting in the specified dependencies being the only thing on the `$PATH` when the script runs.
 Highly recommended if you want to make your script more machine-independent.

+### `#!nix-option <name> <value>` (optional, repeated)
+Define an extra `--option` flag to be passed to the `nix shell` command that actually runs your script.
+For reproducibiilty, this will be the version of `nix` that has been "pinned" within nix-runner so the set of available options may differ slightly from what's available ambiently on your system.

 ### `#!registry <original-ref> <resolved-ref>` (optional, repeated)
 Define a script-local nix registry.
 This is most useful to allow you to share a single pin across many packages (e.g. pin a specific `nixpkgs` hash that you can update in one place).